aiqc/AIQC/docs/community.rst

 Our initial goal is to build a guided framework for each major type of data (tabular, image, sequence, text, graph) and analysis (classify, quantify, generate).

-Ultimately, we'd like to (a) specialize in GANs, and (b) create field-specific preprocessing pipelines, pre-trained models, and visualizations for each domain of science in order to accelerate discovery.
+Ultimately, we'd like to create specific preprocessing pipelines, pre-trained models, and visualizations for each major scientific domain in order to accelerate discovery.

 ----